everettraven/buoy/docs/README.md

 `buoy` is a declarative TUI dashboard for Kubernetes.
 You define your dashboard in a JSON or YAML file and it will fetch the information from your Kubernetes cluster and build a dashboard for viewing the requested content right in your terminal window.

-> [!NOTE]
-> This project is in the extremely early stages of development and is a hobby project.
-Use at your own risk.
+!> This project is in the extremely early stages of development and is a hobby project.
+Use at your own risk

 [![asciicast](https://asciinema.org/a/625808.svg)](https://asciinema.org/a/625808)